redox-os/book/src/porting-applications.md

 The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.

-Part of this process is to use `glibc` (GNU C Standard Library) which don't support Redox system calls, to make the compiler use `relibc` (Redox C Standard Library) Cookbook need to tell the build system of the program or library to use it, it's done with environment variables and target/platform flags for the Redox target.
+Part of this process is to use `glibc` (GNU C Standard Library) which don't support Redox system calls, to make the compiler use `relibc` (Redox C Standard Library) Cookbook need to tell the build system of the application or library to use it, it's done with environment variables and target/platform flags for the Redox target.

-Cookbook have build system templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems or programs aren't standardized or adapted for cross-compilation.
+Cookbook have build system templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems or applications aren't standardized or adapted for cross-compilation.

-(Build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to read their documentation, program/library specific configuration or hack them)
+(Build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to read their documentation, application/library specific configuration or hack them)

 ### Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (programs) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust) and their [pre-compiled binaries](https://static.redox-os.org/toolchain/)).
+Cookbook use Rust/GCC forks to do cross-compilation of recipes (applications) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust) and their [pre-compiled binaries](https://static.redox-os.org/toolchain/)).

 ### Cross Compilation

-The Cookbook default compilation type is cross-compilation because it reduces the requirements to run programs on Redox and allow us to do Redox development from Linux and other Unix-like systems.
+The Cookbook default compilation type is cross-compilation because it reduces the requirements to run applications on Redox and allow us to do Redox development from Linux and other Unix-like systems.

 By default Cookbook use the CPU architecture of your host system but you can change it easily on your `.config` file (`ARCH?` environment variable).

 - Don't use a hardcoded CPU architecture in the `script` data types of your `recipe.toml`, it breaks cross-compilation with a different CPU architecture is used by the build system.
-- All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, read the build system configuration of your program/library to find these options or patch the configuration files.
+- All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, read the build system configuration of your application/library to find these options or patch the configuration files.

 ### Templates

-A recipe template is the build system of the program or library supported by Cookbook.
+A recipe template is the build system of the application or library supported by Cookbook.

-- `template = "cargo"` - Build with Cargo using cross-compilation and static linking (Rust programs with one package in the Cargo workspace).
+- `template = "cargo"` - Build with Cargo using cross-compilation and static linking (Rust applications with one package in the Cargo workspace).
 - `template = "configure"` - Build with GNU Autotools/GNU Make using cross-compilation and dynamic linking.
 - `template = "cmake"` - Build with CMake using cross-compilation and dynamic linking.
 - `template = "meson"` - Build with Meson using cross-compilation and dynamic linking.